alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 ### Step 1: price an item

-We'll start at the leaves: the business logic for pricing a single item is straightforward (just apply a discount), but it still needs an environment to calculate the discount.
-With Reader, we model that as a `PricingEnv -> decimal` computation: take the item now, and delay supplying the environment until we run the whole pipeline at the boundary.
+Start at the leaves: pricing an item needs the environment (VIP/time/logger), so we model it as a `PricingEnv -> decimal` computation and supply `env` later.

-Read `Reader<PricingEnv, decimal>` as "a computation that needs `PricingEnv` later to produce a decimal".

 ```csharp
 static Reader<PricingEnv, decimal> CalculateItemPrice(CartItem item) =>